ChenReuven/cyberark-ai-spec-os/docs-website/docs/intro.md

 ## Three Layers of Context

-CyberArk AI Spec OS works by layering context—just like you'd onboard a human developer:
+CyberArk Agentic Spec Driven Development works by layering context—just like you'd onboard a human developer:

 ### 1. Your Standards
 - **Tech Stack** — Your frameworks, libraries, and tools